stub42/pytz/src/README.txt

 >>> ambiguous = datetime(2009, 10, 31, 23, 30)

 The ``is_dst`` parameter is ignored for most timestamps.
-It is only used during DST transition ambiguous periods to resulve that ambiguity.
+It is only used during DST transition ambiguous periods to resolve that ambiguity.

 >>> tz.utcoffset(normal, is_dst=True)
 datetime.timedelta(-1, 77400)